ShashankAnand1996/SMEW_SS/README.md

 ## Repository structure

-- `pyEW/` – Core ecohydrological and enhanced weathering model components
+- `pyEW/` – Core ecohydrological and enhanced weathering model components, with a new python file `biogeochemSS.py` that provides a new numerical solver for incorporating the effects of soil structure and the mixing of added rock powder particles, following https://essopenarchive.org/doi/full/10.22541/essoar.175181451.19659684
 - `pyeto/` – Reference evapotranspiration utilities
 - `Example.ipynb` – Example notebook demonstrating a typical model setup and run
 - `docs/` – Documentation for model inputs and example usage